Table of Contents

 Core Supply Chain Finance Models

-The implementation landscape includes several distinct approaches, each with specific applications and benefits:
+The implementation landscape includes several distinct approaches:

 Reverse Factoring (Approved Payables Finance)

-This buyer-led approach fundamentally transforms accounts payable from a static obligation into a strategic financial tool.
-The process begins when buyers approve supplier invoices, triggering the opportunity for suppliers to receive immediate payment (minus a small discount) from a financial institution.
-The buyer subsequently pays the financial institution according to the original invoice terms.
+This buyer-led approach transforms accounts payable into a strategic financial tool.
+Buyers approve supplier invoices, enabling suppliers to receive immediate payment (minus a small discount) from a financial institution.
+The buyer then pays the institution per original invoice terms.
+My analysis of mid-market cases shows benefits like buyers extending payment terms while offering suppliers accelerated payment, suppliers reducing DSO and improving cash forecasting, and minimized supply chain disruption risks for both parties.

 Dynamic Discounting